RendinaDavide/SDM_Project/README.md

 # SDM_Project
 This project is part of the BDMA joint project at UPC.
-THis exploit and benefit from graph-based formalisms as taught in SDM classes.
+This exploit and benefit from graph-based formalisms as taught in SDM classes.
 <br />
 To reproduce the project: <br />